Farid Sid

 Farid Sid (born 27 March 1979) is a French rugby union player.
-His position is Wing and he currently plays for USA Perpignan in the Top 14.
+His plays on the wing for USA Perpignan in the Top 14.
 He began his career with home-town club Perpignan and moved to Colomiers in 2003.
 He spent a season with Colomiers and then transferred to Brive, where he spent four seasons.
 He returned to USA Perpignan in 2008, helping them to the Bouclier de Brennus in 2009.